Your burning desire to succeed

 Byron Katie has created The Work.
-It’s an exercise that helps you turn a negative thought into a positive one.
+It’s an exercise which turns a negative thought into a positive one.

-- Pick one negative statement that has been affecting your business growth.
-Now ask yourself if that statement is absolutely true.
+- Pick one negative statement which interferes with your practice growth.
+Now ask yourself if this statement is absolutely true.
 If your growth strategy is motivated because you “don’t want to fail,” an example of that negative statement might be, “Everything has to be perfect.
 I can’t make any mistakes.”

-- Is this the only way to grow your business?
+- Is this the only way to grow your accounting practice?
 Are you absolutely certain no other option exists?

-- What do you notice when you think about that negative statement?
+- What do you notice when you think about that specific negative statement?
 Maybe you notice a specific sensation in your body.
-Or maybe it affects your energy level.
+Or, your energy level dips.

-- What would be different if you didn’t have that negative thought any longer?
+- What would be different if you didn’t possess that negative thought any longer?
 Spend time exploring this question.
 Let yourself imagine all the possibilities.

-Now, rephrase your statement to one that’s positive.
-For example instead of your focus being something you want to avoid, i.e., “I can’t make any mistakes” you would say something positive, i.e., “I will make any necessary changes as I become aware of them.”
+- Now, rephrase your statement to one which is positive.
+For example instead of your focus being something you want to avoid, i.e., “I can’t make any mistakes” you would say something positive, i.e., “I will make necessary changes as I become aware of them.”

 - Then make your positive statement as specific as possible.
-Modify “To make changes as needed” to “I’m ready to get started now, I’m prepared to make necessary adjustments that will improve what we do because it’s important that we serve clients while growing a profitable business that supports my lifestyle.”
+Modify “To make changes as needed” to “I’m ready to get started now, I’m prepared to make choices which improve what we do because it’s important to serve clients while growing a profitable business which supports my lifestyle.”

 Your powerful decision